mahatt/mahatt.github.io/_posts/Notes/2023-05-03-Notes MOJO Modular's Programming Language for ML-AI.md

 * Goodies from programming Lang
     + English readability of Python
     + Memory Safety of Rust
+        - Correctness , All memory is Allocated with correct size and type
+        - No Leaks
     + Hardware level control of C
     + Zero cost abstractions of C++
     + Metaprogramming and generics simplicity of Zig